beyond88/woo-free-product-sample/readme.txt

 ## 🛍️ Supercharge Your business with the Free Proudct Sample for WooCommerce.

-Capture compelling and real customer by giving capability to show default quantity.
+Capture compelling and real customer by giving capability to order product sample.

 **🔥 Button for Simple and Variable Product both:** Give access to order variable product as a sample.